uraldav/myapp/README.md

 TO LAUNCH

 If you want to launch ARM-DOS app:
-1)"mock:prd": to launch mock server
+1)"npm run mock:prd": to launch mock server
-2)"start:brd":to launch app
+2)"npm run start:prd":to launch app

 If you want to launch  ARM-PRD:
-1)"mock:inv":to lauch mock server
+1)"npm run mock:inv":to lauch mock server
-2)"start:inv":to lauch the app
+2)"npm run start:inv":to lauch the app

+use "-- --env.proxy-target=host:port" as additional parametr if you want to connect to speseific targer i.e npm run mock:prd -- --env.proxy-target=localhost:9000

 TO BUILD APP IN PRODUCTION:

-"build:inv":to build ARM-INV
+"npm run build:inv":to build ARM-INV
-"build:prd":to build ARM-DOS
+"npm run build:prd":to build ARM-DOS

 To run tests
 There is a general command to run tests on the project that is:
-"test"
+"npm run test"

 If you want run spectial test on certain part of the project you need to check the test tree:
                                   test